GuilherveMasco/GuilherveMasco/README.md

 ### Hello there, I'm Guilherme Vasco 🤙

-## I'm a Computer Scientist Student and Software Developer!
+## I'm a Computer Scientist Student and Backend Developer!
 - 👔 Working as Junior Software Developer at Agroflux
 - 🎓 Currently studying Computer Science at Federal Technological University of Paraná
 - 📫 My e-mail: guilhermevasco08@gmail.com